What are your qualifications?

 How much do you charge?

-I charge £55 per 50 minute session to be paid in either cash or bank transfer at the end of each session.
+I charge £65 per 50 minute session to be paid in either cash or bank transfer prior to the session.

 What can I expect from the first session?